jcl0251/Bird-Vision/README.md

 # Bird-Vision
 A personal project on computer vision applied towards birds species recognition.
 Utilizes Convolutional Neural Networks (CNN) and Machine Learning (ML).
 Utilizes the NABirds dataset from the Cornell Lab of Ornithology.
 For practice/research purposes and not for profit.

+Major refactoring done.
+Still stored locally and has not been committed yet.